Sandbank, Argyll: Amenities

 Sandbank Primary School was originally located in the village centre between 1864 and 1977, when it moved to a new building to the southeast of the village, but still on the high road.

-As of 2024, after the closure of the Oakbank Hotel, there are no public houses in Sandbank.
-It followed the closure of the Holy Loch Inn, at the head of Rankin's Brae, in 2023.
+As of 2026, the only permanent public house in Sandbank is Holy Loch Inn, which reopened in February of that year.

 The former Sandbank Parish Church (built in 1868) stands on the high road.
 Its congregation merged with that of Kirn Parish Church in 2017, becoming Kirn & Sandbank Parish Church, and its church building was put on the market.

 Cemetery

 Cowal Cemetery is located on the high road (A885) between Sandbank and Dunoon.
 It was established in 1972.